RedisLabs/redislabs-docs/content/rc/api/get-started/manage-api-keys.md

 ## API user keys

-**API user keys** (also known as _secret keys_) are used as the value value of the `x-api-secret-key` HTTP header to authenticate a REST API.
+**API user keys** (also known as _secret keys_) are used as the value value of the `x-api-secret-key` HTTP header used to authenticate a REST API request.

-In this context, _user_ refers to the an account used to sign into the admin console.
+In this context, _user_ refers to the account used to sign in to the admin console.
 Users must be account owners.

 Users can have more than one user key; however, users should not share user keys.